 Teams is slow during video meetings on laptops docked to 4K/UHD monitors

-Overall Teams performance on laptops may be affected during meetings that use video.
-This can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as ultra HD or UHD) display.
+Overall Microsoft Teams performance on laptops may be affected during meetings that use video.
+This issue can occur if a laptop is docked to an external 4K or ultra-high-definition (also known as ultra HD or UHD) display.

 - Disconnect your monitor from the port replicator or docking station, and directly connect it to the video port on the laptop, if available.